Helsinki Central Station: World War I

 The construction of the station was delayed by dramatic times.
 World War I broke out in summer 1914, and Finland was declared in a state of war.
 The facade of the railway station was already almost complete at the time, but the war caused the construction to be paused for a period of five years.
 By orders of emperor Nicholas II of Russia, the station was converted into a military hospital for the Russian forces from 1915 to 1916.
 The halls could fit about a thousand patients.
 At the same time, a temporary departure platform was built at the Töölö railway yard, with trains for fortification employees leaving on the coastal track to Leppävaara and on the main track to Malmi.

-The Finnish Civil War broke out after the Russian Revolution and Finnish independence, with the Reds conquering the station in January 1918.
+The Finnish Civil War broke out after the Russian Revolution and Finland declared its full independence, with the Reds conquering the station in January 1918.
 The railway administration had to move to Vaasa, which was the capital of White Finland at the time.
 In April the Reds retreated from Helsinki to Vyborg, and with the senate's approval German troops conquered Helsinki.
 This allowed the railway administration to return to the Helsinki railway station and the train traffic to gradually resume operation.